jiaqiuwang123/mcp-r-wsl-server/README.md

-# The NodeJS MCP server allows you to run R script directly in Gemini-Cli
+# The Node.JS MCP server allows you to run R script directly in Gemini-Cli
-# It is built with node.js

 To use it, following the steps: